(recorded in the Soviet days, with soloist Ivan Cerkov, accompanied by the Soviet State Orchestra, conducted by Grzegor Scigalsky)

 1) I Vorspiel : Allegro Moderato 2) II Adagio 3) III Finale : Allegro Energico

 Paganini's Concerto for Violin and Orchestra No.5, is one of six.
 Only the solo part, is genuine Paganini ...
-Mompellio later filled in the missing pieces, although the consensus, is that this is very close to Paganini's 1830 work.
+Mompellio later filled in the missing pieces, although the consensus has always been, that this is very close to Paganini's 1830 work.
 It contains some brilliant "violin gymnastics" while the solo part showcases Paganini's brilliant technical mastery.

 Concerto for Violin & Orchestra No.5 in A minor, by Paganini :-